 - Oxalic acid, which is found in high amounts in spinach and rhubarb

 - Polyphenols, specifically polyphenols found in coffee and chocolate

-Even still, plant-based eaters are on my shortlist for people who might need to consider supplementation.
-As you read on, you’ll discover how to talk to your healthcare practitioner about thoroughly testing your iron through lab work and and make decisions about what kind of supplementation is best for you personally.
+Plant-based eaters are on my shortlist for people who might need to consider supplementation.
+As you read on, you’ll discover how to talk to your healthcare practitioner about thoroughly testing your iron through lab work and decide what kind of supplementation is best for you.

 3. Could I be at risk for iron deficiency?

-Diet aside, before you become pregnant, iron loss through substantial bleeding (e.g. heavy menstrual periods) is one of the most common causes of iron deficiency in women.
-Significant blood loss can most certainly lead to iron deficiency, so if you tend to have intense periods pre-conception, it might be a sign that you need to up your iron-rich food intake and/or consider supplementing.
+Diet aside, before you become pregnant, iron loss through substantial bleeding (e.g., heavy menstrual periods) is one of the most common causes of iron deficiency in women.
+Significant blood loss can lead to iron deficiency, so if you tend to have intense periods pre-conception, it might be a sign that you need to up your iron-rich food intake and consider supplementing.

 You might be suffering from iron deficiency anemia if you experience any of the following symptoms:

-- Extreme fatigue and/or a general feeling of weakness
+- Extreme fatigue or a general feeling of weakness

 - Chest pain, erratic heartbeat, shortness of breath